giraszitamas/VANET/README.md

 # VANET

-n a modern community, traveling and delivery of goods are necessary.
+In a modern community, traveling and delivery of goods are necessary.
 Technological progress has made in the automotive industry that makes the products cheaper, hence more and more cars are appearing on the roads.
 As technology improves,